Egyptian Air Force: Six-Day War

-In the 1967 Six-Day War the EAF's combat capacity was severely damaged after the Israeli Air Force destroyed its air bases in a preemptive strike codenamed Operation Focus.
-During the last four days the EAF conducted only 150 sorties against Israeli units throughout the Sinai.
+In the 1967 Six-Day War, the EAF's combat capacity was severely damaged after the Israeli Air Force destroyed its air bases in a preemptive strike codenamed Operation Focus.
+During the last four days, the EAF conducted only 150 sorties against Israeli units throughout the Sinai.
 After the war, the Soviet Union replenished EAF stocks, sending large numbers of aircraft and advisors to Egypt to revitalise the EAF.

 The EAF's first air-to-air victory is claimed by MiG-21 pilot Nabil Shoukry against a Mirage IIICJ fighter over Inchas air base two hours following the first Israeli strike.

 On 8 June 1967, a pair of Egyptian MiG-21s engaged a pair of Mirage IIIs over the Sinai.
 In the ensuing dogfight, the EAF's 1st Lt Fakhry El-Ashmawy managed to down one of the Mirage fighters while the second Mirage crashed from fuel exhaustion.

 Initial Egyptian claims were even more inflated, but were later reduced to 72 Israeli aircraft destroyed.
 The IDF/AF admitted 45 losses on all fronts, while outside observers put the figure between 55 and 60.
-Years later, unofficial Israelis sources admitted ten IDF/AF aircraft downed in air combat on all fronts.
+Years later, unofficial Israeli sources admitted ten IDF/AF aircraft downed in air combat on all fronts.
 Independent sources put this figure at 11, plus another resulting in fuel exhaustion.
 In fact, several Israeli aircraft reportedly downed by ground fire probably fell to Egyptian fighters.